The Fundamental PPC Guide for Education Marketers

 Now for my last ad customizer for lead gen pitch: use the countdown function to create urgency for your users.
 Countdowns are great for e-commerce clients because these ads can show when a promotion is about to end, or the availability of the product you want to buy.

 Here is a section of the landing page that the previous ad sent the user.
 This would be a better ad by including information about preparing for the NCLEX-PN Exam or including the type of nursing (Vocational Nursing).
-On the following page is an ad which uses more language from the landing page and shows consistency from the search to the information section.
+Below is an ad which uses more language from the landing page and shows consistency from the search to the information section.

 EXTRA TIPS TO STAY CONGRUENT